alexa/alexa-for-business/location-aware/HelpDesk/instructions/6-publication.md

 ## Share your private skill templates

 Congratulations!
-You've successfully created and tested an Alexa for Business private skill that takes a room issue report and sends it to a chat channel in Chime or Slack, via a web-hook POST.
+You've successfully created and tested an Alexa for Business private skill that takes a room issue report and sends it to a chat channel in Chime, Slack, or Teams via a web-hook POST.

 Now that you've published your private skill and made it available to your organization, you can further share your knowledge in a couple of different ways: